 One confidential call with our Houston team can help you understand your options and find a starting point.

-When Depression and Addiction Travel Together
+What If Depression and Addiction Travel Together?

 Depression and substance use very often reinforce each other, and treating one without the other rarely holds.
 Our dual diagnosis care treats both at once, which is one of the most important factors in lasting recovery.

-Why Individualized Intensive Programming Fits
+Why Does Individualized Programming Fit Depression Treatment?

 Depression looks different in everyone, and a generic group curriculum often misses what a specific person needs.
 Our flagship Individualized Intensive Programming builds the week around your symptoms, history, and goals, at PHP or IOP intensity depending on how much support you need.

-When You Need More Than Outpatient Care
+When Does Depression Need More Than Outpatient Care?

 If you are in crisis or at risk of harming yourself, you need immediate help, and a higher level of care comes first.
 Use the resources below, and we can help you find the right next step.
 For non-clinical support, our sister practice Heights Mentoring may be a fit.

 If this is an emergency or you are thinking about harming yourself, call 911, or call or text 988 to reach the Suicide and Crisis Lifeline.
+In Harris County, The Harris Center operates a 24-hour crisis line at 713-970-7000.
 Heights Behavioral Health is an outpatient program and is not a 24-hour crisis service.

 Frequently Asked Questions